sikuli/sikuli/docs/source/faq/command-line.rst

 How to run Sikuli from Command Line
 ===================================

-Sikuli IDE can be used under command line to run a Sikuli script or a Sikuli test case.
-It is a little bit different to invoke the Sikuli IDE under command line on each platform.
+Sikuli IDE can be used on command line to run a Sikuli script or a Sikuli test case.

+The usage on each platform:

 .. windows::